jacquiewitte/capstone-landslides-soilmoisture/README.md

 <H3>DELIVERABLES</H3>

-<P> - CSV of 2007-2016 Colorado Landslides with co-located GPM precipitation and soil moisture parameters from SMAP, ESA, and Landsat
+<P> - CSV of 2007-2016 Colorado Landslides with co-located GPM precipitation and soil moisture parameters from SMAP, ESA, and Landsat.
+<P> - CSV of time series of precipitation and soil moisture parameters leading up to a landslide.
 <P> - Jupyter notebook(s) of plots and analysis based on the CSV database.